EchterAlsFake/Porn_Fetch/README/STATUS.md

   - [x] Fix UI flickering and loading issues

 # Graphical User Interace
+- [x] Total progress calculation now has progress instead of a loading animation
 - [x] Entirely reworked progressbar system
 - [x] Progressbars are now dynamically generated instead of hardcoded
 - [x] You can now double-click a thumbnail to view it separately